H.R. 5271: Pakistan Freedom and Accountability Act

 What does H.R.
 5271 actually do?

-It requires the President to give Congress a report within 180 days naming senior Pakistani officials and related entities tied to human rights abuses or undermining democracy, then allows existing Global Magnitsky sanctions to be used.
+It gives the President 180 days to send Congress a report naming senior Pakistani government, military, or security officials Congress says are tied to human rights abuses or to undermining democracy.
+After the report, the President can use existing Global Magnitsky sanctions against anyone on it.

 Does H.R.
 5271 automatically sanction anyone?